Toggle navigation

 The main panel provides the following sections for exploring pan-cancer data:

-The boxplot visualizes the expression of the selected gene across the chosen cancer types.
+The boxplot visualizes the expression of the selected protein across the chosen cancer types.
 Users can observe differences between tumor and normal samples for each cancer type:

-- Click the Update button to generate the boxplot, which presents standardized gene expression levels across selected cancer types.
+• Click the Update button to generate the boxplot, which presents standardized protein expression levels across selected cancer types.

-The DEG Table presents genes that are differentially expressed between tumor and normal samples for the selected cancer types:
+The DEP/DEPP presents proteins or phosphoproteins that are differentially expressed between tumor and normal samples for the selected cancer types:

-- The table includes metrics such as fold change and p-values for the genes that are significantly differentially expressed across the selected cancer types.
+• The table includes metrics such as fold change and p-values for the proteins that are significantly differentially expressed across the selected cancer types.

 2.3 Survival Data Table